nandhakumar2611/mindx-inventory-docs/docs/invoices/introduction-invoice.md

     - **Items Table**: Item, Quantity, Price, Tax, Amount
     - **Footer Section**: Customer Notes, Subtotal, Tax, Total
 - Review the details for accuracy before finalizing the invoice.

+!!!
+Warning

+      Ensure that all required fields are filled out correctly to prevent delays in invoice processing and customer payments.

 This process will help you accurately create invoices for your customers.

 ## **Creating an Invoice From a Sales Order**